Cryolitia/gpd-fan-driver/README.md

 # GPD devices fan linux kernel driver

-This branch is for developing in-tree module, do not use it with special reason.
+This branch is for developing in-tree module, do not use it without special reason.

 > [!CAUTION]
 >